 Nationally, almost 40 million people, including 13 million children, lived in poverty in 2017.
 The same number lived in hunger or on the edge of hunger.

 But homelessness and hunger are issues in Berks County, too.
 Over 2,000 students in our community don’t have a fixed nighttime residence for part or all of the school year, and medical bills can push our neighbors to the brink of homelessness.

-Opportunity House has been helping the homeless population of our area since November 1984 and has expanded profoundly since then.
-In addition to offering an emergency shelter that served nearly 500 people and 96,547 meals last year, we offer a 24/7 childcare and learning center, services from the Children's Alliance Center, assistance for veterans, and reuse and recycle services that reinvest funds back into our agency in order to further support our mission and services.
+Opportunity House has been helping the homeless population of our area since 1984 and has expanded significantly since then.
+Our emergency shelter served over 500 people and 90,000 meals last year.
+We also offer a childcare and learning center, services from the Children’s Alliance Center, assistance for veterans, and reuse and recycle services that reinvest funds back into our agency to further support our mission and services.

-- Our dedicated volunteers, composed of 1,000 individuals and groups throughout Reading and Berks County, volunteered a total of 14,700 hours of service and served over 51,000 meals to our emergency shelter clients.
+800 individuals and groups throughout Reading and Berks County volunteered a total of 7,500 hours of service and donated 56% of the meals served at the emergency shelter.